 The Drivo II is Elite’s successor to its original and very capable Elite Drivo.
 This second generation trainer is its top of the range, interactive smart trainer and comes with a price tag to match, so I was expecting big things.

 Out of the box, assembly simply involves fitting the legs; it’s nothing complicated and even the most workshop-phobic shouldn’t have any problems.
 Elite does supply the tools in the box to make life easier too.

 The Drivo II is a big unit, measuring 76cm long x 79cm wide (with the legs folded out) x 53cm tall.
 This 79cm-wide footprint is bigger than its main rivals, the Tacx Neo 2 and Wahoo Kickr.
 The legs do fold away for storage, to make it a more slender 29cm wide, but it’s still bigger than most.

 It’s a hefty unit too, weighing 19kg with a flywheel that weighs 6kg.
 This makes transporting it around more difficult, but this weight does make for a stable unit, and there’s a built-in carry handle.

-It’s compatible with 9-, 10- and 11-speed Shimano cassettes and, with a switch of freewheels, Campagnolo cassettes too.
-As well as all that it can also accommodate 130, 135 and 142x12mm axles.
-In short, you can pretty much use whatever bike you have with the Drivo II.
+The Drive II is compatible with 9- to 11-speed Shimano cassettes and, with a switch of freewheels, can be set-up to run Campagnolo cassettes too.
+As well as this, it will accommodate 130mm, 135mm and 142 x 12mm axles.
+In short, you can pretty much use whatever bike you have without a problem.

-With no complex or time-consuming calibrations necessary, the Drivo II is ready to go as soon as you switch it on.
-It can be used in two modes: the first, ‘ERG’, lets you set a specific power level you want to ride at, for example 230 Watts, and the trainer then automatically adjusts the resistance to keep you at that output — useful if you want to put in some good base miles indoors.
+It can be used in two modes, and the first, ‘ERG’, lets you set a specific power level you want to ride at, for example 230 Watts, and the trainer then automatically adjusts the resistance to keep you at that output — useful if you want to put in some good base miles indoors.